Mamoru-Foundation/mamoru-cli/docs/reference.md

 publish project

 Arguments:
-  path                     path to folder with queryable project (default: ".")
+  path                     path to folder with Mamoru project (default: ".")

 Options:
   --rpc <rpcUrl>           rpc url of the chain